 Table of Contents

-Alcoholic Use Disorder or AUD is the medical term for a chronic disease characterized by excessive consumption of alcohol and the preoccupation with that substance.
+Alcoholic Use Disorder or AUD is the term for a chronic disease characterized by excessive consumption of alcohol and the preoccupation with that substance.
 AUD is a chronic relapsing brain disease marked by a loss of control over alcohol intake and the surrounding negative emotional states when not in use.
 An estimated 16 million people suffer from the disease in the United States alone.
 To be diagnosed, individuals must meet certain criteria according to the Diagnostic and Statistical Manual of Mental Disorders.
 Criteria for AUD include:

 - Have you ended up drinking more, or longer, than you intended?